 Order of Visitation in New York

-An order of custody is always subject to an order of visitation for the non-custodial parent (unless visitation is denied for a stated reason).
-Courts generally impose a specific visitation schedule; the custodial parent cannot interfere with the non-custodial parent's visitation unless the court specifies terms of the visitation.
-If the custodial parent withholds visitation, he or she may be held in contempt of the court.
+Courts generally impose a specific visitation schedule, and the custodial parent cannot interfere with the non-custodial parent's visitation rights.
+If they attempt to interfere, the court may hold them in contempt of the court.
 If this occurs consistently, the court could decide to alter custody.

 New York Visitation Rights at a Glance